silverpip/silverpip.github.io/_posts/2011-12-25-the-christ-mass.md

+---
+title: The Christ Mass
+date: 2011-12-25 22:30:00
+category: blog
+tag: vintage
+---
         Cold night air on our drowsy faces and carols in the car all the way to midnight mass started everything off just right.
 And it only got better: quietly, gladly celebrating our Lord’s birth together with twinkly-winkly lights and sung liturgy.

 Christmas morning was just what Christmas morning ought to be.
 Short on sleep and long on joy; distilled family.
 And then naps.
 Beautiful naps on the couch, restful even with the intermittent poking of a two-year-old.